 - Investigate with the employee on their return to work.

-Be careful not to jump to conclusions or make assumptions when dealing with employee sickness absence as this can undermine trust and confidence and could result in a constructive dismissal claim from the employee.
+Be careful not to jump to conclusions or make assumptions when dealing with employee sickness absence.
+This can undermine trust and confidence and could result in a constructive dismissal claim from the employee.
 Keep in mind that an employee who is absent due to illness may still be able to leave their home for non-work-related activities, such as running errands or visiting family.
 However, if an employee claims to have an illness that would prevent them from leaving their home and is observed in public places such as a bar or restaurant, this may require further investigation.

 If you do have evidence to support the case that the absence may be bogus, you should deal with the matter under your disciplinary process rather than the absence management procedure.